bouvin87/Inventera.nu/replit.md

 # Overview

-This is a warehouse inventory management application built with React, Express, and PostgreSQL.
+This is a warehouse inventory management application built with React, Express, and SQLite.
 The system enables warehouse workers to perform inventory counts, track order lines, and manage warehouse operations.
 It features a multi-user interface where workers can log in, count inventory, mark discrepancies, and administrators can import/export data via Excel files.
 Real-time updates are pushed to all connected clients through WebSocket connections.
+All data is stored locally in a database.db file for persistence.

 # User Preferences